anyeZHY/GEFF/README.md

 ### For TAs

-We provide a python file to test on the datas which are not access to students.
+We provide a python file to test on the data which are not accessible to students.

 ```shell
 $ python scipts/test.py